perrygeo/mower/README.md

-All of this required careful management of environment variables, a directory structure to satisfy the GRASS location/mapset requirements and use of shell/system calls even when using python
+All of this required careful management of environment variables, a directory structure to satisfy the GRASS location/mapset requirements and use of shell/system calls even when using Python.

-GRASS 7 and the new pygrass module solves the system call issue by providing a python API to wrap the underlying C libs directly.
-But you still need to perform extensive work to make sure you've set up a location/mapset and that your system is set up to work in that environment.
+GRASS 7 and the new [pygrass](http://grasswiki.osgeo.org/wiki/Python/pygrass) module solves the system call issue by providing a python
+API to wrap the underlying C libs directly.
+But you still need to [perform extensive work](http://grasswiki.osgeo.org/wiki/Working_with_GRASS_without_starting_it_explicitly#Python:_GRASS_GIS_7_without_existing_location_using_metadata_only) to make sure you've set up a location/mapset and that your system is set up to work in that environment.

 Why can't it be this easy?
-* Start a GRASS session (The mapset and location are handled transparently)
+* Start a GRASS session with a dataset (The mapset and location are handled transparently)
 * Do some GRASS analysis
-* Close the GRASS session (The temporary files are deleted and environment cleaned up)
+* That's it ... the GRASS session is automatically cleaned up

 Well now it is.
 Treat your grass session as a python context manager and use `pygrass` however you want without dealing with location/mapset cruft: